 I baked these for exactly 24 minutes at 350 degrees F. However, every oven is different.
 I recommend starting with 20 minutes and use a toothpick to test how done the center of the brownies are.
 My toothpick came out just slightly wet, so I know it’s not totally raw but also not overcooked.

-You are not going to believe it is healthy and guilt-free – paleo, gluten-free, and keto.
+You are not going to believe this decadent chocolate dessert is completely guilt-free, and even healthy paleo, gluten-free, and keto!

 You May Like These Healthy Pumpkin Recipes: